-The British Society of Lifestyle Medicine (‘BSLM’), the leading UK charitable organisation promoting greater adoption of lifestyle medicine in healthcare and society, has announced that its annual conference will take place on September 2nd to 4th, 2021 at Edinburgh International Conference Centre.
-The event can also be attended online to enable wider reach and convenience for those unable to attend in person.
+Set to take place at the Edinburgh International Conference Centre in Scotland, from September 2-4, 2021, the event can also be attended online to enable a wider reach and convenience for those unable to attend in person.

-- Professor Roy Taylor – Professor of Medicine and Metabolism at Newcastle University
+- ‘Achieving long term remission of type 2 diabetes via knowledge of aetiology’, Professor Roy Taylor, Professor of Medicine and Metabolism at Newcastle University

-- Professor Gordan Lauc – Professor of Biochemistry and Molecular Biology at the University of Zagreb, Croatia
+- ‘Glycans: Who would have thought?’, Professor Gordan Lauc, Professor of Biochemistry and Molecular Biology at the University of Zagreb, Croatia

-- Professor Garry Egger – A leading authority on lifestyle and chronic disease providing counsel to the Australian medical community, Federal Government and World Health Organisation
+- ‘Let’s stop all Syndemics’, Professor Garry Egger, a leading authority on lifestyle and chronic disease and counsel to the Australian medical community, Federal Government and World Health Organisation

 In addition to the conference proceedings, BSLM is hosting a conference dinner and entertainment, including key speaker Round the World record holding cyclist Mark Beaumont.
-This occasion will be held on Friday September 3rd, at the National Museum of Scotland.
-Tickets will cost £60.
+This occasion will be held on Friday September 3, at the National Museum of Scotland.
+Tickets cost £60.

 To register your place at this important sector event or book a seat at the conference dinner, please visit https://bslm.org.uk/events/bslm-2021-conference/ or alternatively, please email: [email protected]